 Every year, students taking Mrs. Boyd’s creative writing class at Norwin High School have the opportunity to have their writing be featured in the school’s literary magazine, AEONS.
 The magazine features short stories, poems, creative nonfiction, and plays, all of which are independently written and voted on by students in their respective classes.

-This year 14 students from the first semester alone will be featured in AEONS that the community can read and enjoy once the print issue comes out in the spring.
+This year, pieces from fourteen first semester students and many from the second semester will be featured in AEONS that the community can read and enjoy once the print issue comes out in the spring.

 Lexi Galdo